Home

 In addition to various bookseller and auction catalogues, the following sources were particularly useful.

 Byerly, Ann.
 "A Census of Sidney Paget's Sherlockian Drawings."
 Baker Street Miscellanea, No. 35 (Autumn 1983), 17-21.
-All 20 drawings listed in her census are included above, and many entries are updated with new information.
+All 20 drawings listed in her census are included with cross-references above, and many entries are updated with new information.
 Her article and this entire issue of BSM contains a wealth of Paget information that is well worth reading.
 Available on CD-ROM.

 Cooke, Catherine.
 "Portraits by the friend of Sherlock Holmes discovered in the City of Westminster."
 Privately published, 2007 <http://www3.westminster.gov.uk/docstores/publications_store/holmes_portraits.pdf> (6.8 MB, accessed 29 March 2008).
-See also the City of Westminster Sherlock Holmes Collection website
+See also the City of Westminster Sherlock Holmes Collection website.

 Feldman, Lew David.
 Seventy One: The World of Books Arts and Letters circa 1170-1970.
 New York: The House of El Dieff, 1971.